Kivoie/cat-cafe/README.md

 ## Legal
 cat-cafe  Copyright (C) 2022  Danny Vuong
 This program comes with ABSOLUTELY NO WARRANTY.
-This is free software, and you are welcome to redistribute it
-under certain conditions.
-See the GNU General Public License
-for more details.
+This is free software, and you are welcome to redistribute it under certain conditions.
+See the GNU General Public License for more details.

-I, Danny Vuong, am in no way liable whatsoever for any
-damages any user may cause as a result of P2P filesharing.
-By
-using any script(s) in this repository, you agree to the
-risks of using P2P filesharing.
+I, Danny Vuong, am in no way liable, whatsoever, for any damages any user may cause as a result of P2P filesharing.
+By using any script(s) in this repository, you agree to the risks and legal consequences of using P2P filesharing including, but not limited to, fines, lawsuits, jail sentence, malwares/viruses, and privacy risks.